How to buy

 Currency – Prices for specific items can be obtained by email.
 All our prices are expressed in pounds sterling.
 We charge in pounds only.
 We do not charge in foreign currencies and that includes US dollars.

 Payment – Payment can be made by bank transfer, or by Visa, MasterCard or American Express.
+Transferwise is another good way to pay & is increasingly popular for international payments.
 We do not accept Paypal.

 Guarantees – All items are provided with a formal invoice/receipt and a separate information page which includes an image of the item and details of the age of the item.
 Together, these constitute a written guarantee as to the authenticity of the item, which is enforceable under UK law.
 We will provide a refund if any item inadvertently does not materially match its description.
 Ideally, such a discrepancy should be brought to our attention within two months of the sale.